Dear readers of ADxS.org, please forgive the disruption.

 increased sensitivity 0.53 0.43

-Rejection Sensitivity 0.53 0.41
+Rejection sensitivity 0.53 0.41

 Procrastination 0.34 0.34

 9.3.2.
-Delay aversion as a symptom of stress
+Delay aversion as a stress symptom

-Stress-reducing measures simultaneously reduce delay aversion.13
+Stress-reducing measures also reduce delay aversion.14

 1. Mayer: Glossar Psychiatrie / Psychosomatik / Psychotherapie / Neurologie / Neuropsychologie: Motivation